JimHinson/agentic-ai-job-search/ReadMe.md

-The goal of this agent is to monitor Lockheed Martin’s careers page and relevant job boards for QA roles that match my experience, and notify me with tailored summaries and application suggestions.
+The goal of this agent is to monitor Lockheed Martin's careers page and relevant job boards for QA roles that match my experience, and notify me with tailored summaries and application suggestions.

+# Setup Instructions
+1. Clone this repository:
+    ```
+    git clone <repository-url>
+    cd agenticAIforJobSearch
+    ```
+1. Create a virtual environment:
+    ```
+    python -m venv .venv
+    .venv\Scripts\activate  # On Windows
+    ```
+1. Install dependencies:
+    ```
+    pip install -r requirements.txt
+    ```

+# Running this agent
+1. Install playwright browser:
+    ```
+    python -m playwright install chromium
+    ```
+1. Run the agent:
+    ```
+    python playwright_scraper.py
+    ``` of this agent is to monitor Lockheed Martin’s careers page and relevant job boards for QA roles that match my experience, and notify me with tailored summaries and application suggestions.
 # Running this agent
 1. Install playwright:
     python -m playwright install